emb-riscv/specs-markdown/exceptions-and-interrupts.md

 ## Context stack

-When exceptions and interrupts are taken, they push a context on the main stack.
+When exceptions and interrupts are taken, they push a context on the current stack.
 The stack pointer must be xlen aligned.
 For RV32 harts with the D extension, an additional alignment to 8 must be performed by adding a stack padding.

 If the `stackalign` bit in the `ctrl` CSR is set, the stack is always aligned at 8.
-Depending on how caches are organised, it usually allow faster context switches.
+Depending on how caches are organised, this usually allows faster context switches.

+The current stack is either `spt` (when in thread mode and the `ctrl.sptena` is set), or `spm` otherwise (when already in handler mode or `ctrl.sptena` is not set).

+In other words, regardless how many nested interrups occur, there is only one context saved on the thread stack, and all other happen on the main stack.
+Also all handlers use the main stack, and do not pollute the thread stack, which do not need to reserve space for the interrupt handlers.

 For the current RISC-V Linux ABI, the stack context is, from hight to low addresses

-- <- original sp
+- <- original sp (`spt` or `spm`)
 - optional padding
 - fcsr (\*) <- for double, it must be aligned to 8
 - ft11 (\*)